NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Q. What materials work with an electric hand planer?

-The only materials that a hand planer should be used on are wood products, though the species of wood may vary between pressure-treated pine and high-end, exotic species such as Brazilian walnut or cherry.
+The only materials that a hand planer should be used on are wood products, though density of the species of wood may vary between pressure-treated pine and high-end, exotic species such as Brazilian walnut or cherry.

 Q. Can an electric hand planer be used as a jointer?